-The suggestion above is corroborated by the solutions which appear in the Figure \ref{fig_s10_A_2}.
-Here, for $A_0=0.60$, the Gaussian perturbation oscillates and, through the emission of radiation, rapidly decays into a antikink-kink pair with a central long-lived small oscillon around the negative vacuum $\phi_0=-1$.
-In addition, the evolution for $A_0=0.70$ shows the scattering of two {\it{almost pure}} antikink-kink pairs, from which we conclude that an increasing amplitude generates an even more excited oscillon whose decay leads to the creation of such pairs followed by the escape of the radiation.
-Similar phenomenon was studied in the Ref. \cite{fab_lump}, where the scattering of two lumps was verified to produce kink-antikink pairs, while multiple antikink-kink pairs were obtained in a double sine-Gordon model \cite{fab_DsG}.
-An antikink-kink pair can also be obtained via the collision of two identical wave trains, see the Ref. \cite{roman_osc}.
-Still regarding our solution for $A_0=0.70$, we highlight that, once the time evolution begins, a centered oscillon emerges and then intermediates a ``collision" between the inner structures whose corresponding pattern mimics the one typically related to a four-bounce window, see the resulting profile for $\phi(0,t)$.
-In particular, between the first two bounces, the scalar field performs two complete oscillations in a clear manifestation of the energy exchange between the translational and vibrational modes, such a behavior reinforcing the role played by the energy transfer mechanism.
-Moreover, when $A_0=0.75$, the perturbation produces a pair of bions and a central oscillon around $\phi_0=+1$.
+Similar phenomenon was studied in Ref. \cite{fab_lump}, where the scattering of two lumps was verified to produce kink-antikink pairs.
+Multiple antikink-kink pairs were also obtained in a double sine-Gordon model \cite{fab_DsG}.
+Kink-antikink configurations also emerge from the collision between two identical wave trains, see Ref. \cite{roman_osc}.

+We now return to our solution for $A_0=0.70$.
+In this case, we highlight that, once the evolution begins, centered fluctuations intermediate a ``collision" between the inner structures.
+The corresponding pattern mimics the one typically related to a four-bounce window, see the profile for $\phi(0,t)$.
+In particular, between the first two bounces, the scalar field performs two complete oscillations.
+This can be understood as a manifestation of a mechanism similar to the energy exchange one.
+Moreover, when $A_0=0.75$, the perturbation produces a pair of bions and a centered oscillon around $\phi_0=+1$.

-The final configurations obtained for high amplitudes are shown in the Figure \ref{fig_s10_A_3}.
-In general, the initial condition oscillates and then generates two antikink-kink pairs which propagate without considerable radiation escape, while the central region is distinguished by the existence of oscillons which travel around while emitting a certain quantity of radiation.
-Interestingly, there are regions where the initial excitation produces two oscillons which escape to the infinity, again irradiating.
-In particular, two antikink-kink pairs appear for $A_0=0.80$ and $0.90$.
-However, there are now two basic differences in comparison to the previous occurrence: long-lived oscillations around $\phi_0=+1$ take place at the center of mass, and the arising antikink-kink pairs do not bounce.
+The final configurations obtained for high amplitudes are shown in Figure \ref{fig_s10_A_3}.
+In general, the initial condition oscillates and then generates two antikink-kink pairs.
+These pairs propagate without considerable radiation escape.
+At the same time, reminiscent oscillons now travel around while emitting a certain quantity of radiation.

+Interestingly, there are ranges for which the initial perturbation also produces two oscillons that escape to infinity.
+In particular, two antikink-kink pairs appear for $A_0=0.80$.
+However, there are now two notable differences in comparison to the previous case: long-lived fluctuations around $\phi_0=+1$ take place at the center of mass, and the arising antikink-kink pairs do not bounce.
 Note that three non-bouncing pairs emerge for $A_0=0.95$.